cloudflare/pubsub/README.md

     let messagesToKeep: Array<PubSubMessage>
     for (let msg of messages) {
         console.log(msg);
-        // Drop debug messages send by our clients to reduce the load on our subscribers. if (!msg.topic.startsWith("debug") {
+        // Drop debug messages sent by our clients to reduce the load on our
+        // subscribers.
+        if (!msg.topic.startsWith("debug") {
             messagesToKeep.push(msg)
         }